 5 Helps you connect to an amazing community

 The hooping community is full of kind, fun and interesting people.
 Meeting people and forming secure friendships is so important for good mental health.
 It means you have more people you can confide in, but also people you can progress and learn with.
 It’s amazing to meet people who can discuss different types of hoops with and debate the pros and cons of grip tape, hoop wax or sanding.
+Interest-based hobbies are a great way to tackle loneliness, and hooping is a particularly fine example of this.

 For me, my hoopy friends have been a lifeline during lockdowns.
 Most Sundays we had a virtual hoop jam, where we’d catch up and then hoop to a shared playlist.
 Having that regular contact was such an important part of my week.